magosil86/witsGWAS/README.md

 ## Documentation

-Examples and tutorials for witsGWAS can be accessed at the [witsGWAS_wiki](https://github.com/magosil86/witsGWAS/wiki)
+Installation, Examples and tutorials for witsGWAS can be accessed at the [witsGWAS_wiki](https://github.com/magosil86/witsGWAS/wiki)

 ## Features